Adobe Inc. (ADBE) CEO Shantanu Narayen on Q2 2020 Results - Earnings Call Transcript

 Shantanu Narayen

 Sure, Brent.
 Happy to answer both of the questions.
 I mean first as it relates to Digital Experience, I think as we said, while we saw a little bit of slowness in interest at the beginning of the quarter, we certainly as people dealt with the employee issues as well as financial stability, the interest and demand in digital experience absolutely continues to grow stronger.
 With respect to Matt and Anil’s transition, we really don’t expect any issue.
-Matt has been planning for this for a long time Anil has certainly in his role as CEO at Informatica managed a field.
+Matt has been planning for this for a long time; Anil has certainly in his role as CEO at Informatica managed a field.
 There is a deep bench, Matt is available for a transition and he is certainly going to remain a friend of the company.
 And so I would not anticipate any issues whatsoever with respect to the field transition because the next layer is completely in place and has tremendous experience with Adobe.

 I think as it relates to the revenue expectations for Q3, Brent, I think maybe I can touch a little bit on what we said with the Advertising Cloud again just to make sure everybody understands that which is the opportunity, if you take a step back around both Digital Experience and Customer Experience Management, there is no question that it’s larger than prior to this pandemic.
 And as you know Brent, we have an unbelievably unique portfolio of products and so what we did was we said, let’s take the opportunity to really prioritize the largest growth vectors as well as look at profitability.
-Content and commerce had a great quarter customer experience orchestration continues to be really important.
+Content and commerce had a great quarter, customer experience orchestration continues to be really important.
 Analytics and InSight is really important.
 And Advertising Cloud as it relates to the solutions that we have for attribution and InSight, they add a significant amount of value for our customers.
-However, again as we said given in Advertising Cloud, they are two separate businesses, the software driven and the transaction different.
-We did take the opportunity to accelerate or moving away from the lower margin transaction business.
-Something as you remember, we actually signaled at our Analyst Meeting last year.
+However, again as we said given in Advertising Cloud, they are two separate businesses, the software driven and the transaction driven.
+We did take the opportunity to accelerate our moving away from the lower margin transaction business, something as you remember, we actually signaled at our Analyst Meeting last year.
 And so when you take out the revenue impact associated with that you will find that the strength of the business continues.
 As it relates to bookings, in Q2 we achieved – the book of business for subscription bookings was greater than 15%.
 That in this current climate I would say it was excellent performance.
 And so we continue to feel really positive about the business, but hopefully that gives some color.
 And the last thing I’ll say is even if you think about our Q2, Brent, when we guided to $3.175 billion and we said that we had $50 million in advertising revenue that we decisively decided to stop pursuing, with the numbers that we posted you could see that we had a really good quarter.

 Brent Thill